Bantchee/Sign-Up-Form/README.md

 # Sign-Up-Form
 ## Discription
 A sign up form page for a gym membership.

 ## Learn Outcomes
-    Using mostly HTML and CSS, I will build a sign up form deminstrating advances HTML and CSS concepts.
-I might use a little JavaScript.
+Using mostly Figma, HTML, and CSS, I will design and build a sign up form deminstrating advances HTML and CSS concepts.
-## Features

 ## Built With
 * HTML